Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/website_hello_world_EO.png) ![img](readme-assets/error_page_EO.png)

-## Step 7:destroy your application
+## Step 7: Destroy your application

 It's time to practice the last step of the CDK application lifecycle and tear down your application.
 Delete every resource at once by destroying the entire CDK stack.